Reaction mechanism

-The electron or arrow pushing method is often used in illustrating a reaction mechanism; for example, see the illustration of the mechanism for benzoin condensation in the following examples section.
+The electron or arrow pushing method is often used in illustrating a reaction mechanism; for example, see the illustrations of the mechanisms for Michael addition and benzoin condensation in the following examples section.

-A reaction mechanism must also account for the order in which molecules react.
-Often what appears to be a single-step conversion is in fact a multistep reaction.
+Mechanisms also are of interest in inorganic chemistry.
+A often quoted mechanistic experiment involved the reaction of the labile hexaaquo chromous reductant with the exchange inert pentammine cobalt(III) chloride.